 Until 2011, the Tote or Totepool was a state-owned service formally known as the Horserace Totalisator Board.
-Known affectionately as the Nanny or Nanny Goat in rhyming slang, the service was bought by high street bookmaker Betfred, though maintains its services on Britain’s racecourses.
+Known affectionately as the Nanny or Nanny Goat in rhyming slang, the service was bought from the Government by high street bookmaker Betfred, though maintained its services on Britain’s racecourses.

 Way back in 1928, the Tote was established by an Act of Parliament in order to distribute profits ‘conducive to the improvement of the sport of horseracing’ in a way not being done by private on-course bookmakers.
 Big race meetings at Newmarket and Carlisle were the first to offer Tote betting in July of the following year.